 This brings our grand total to approximately $15,000.
-For this, we have kitted out a four-bedroom home with smart lights in every room, several smart speakers and plugs, an intelligent thermostat, motorized blinds on every window, an alarm system with security cameras, a smart doorbell and door locks, a pair of robotic vacuum cleaners, a smart irrigation system and a robotic lawn mower.
+For this, we have kitted out a three-bedroom home with smart lights in every room, several smart speakers and plugs, an intelligent thermostat, motorized blinds on every window, an alarm system with security cameras and floodlights, a smart doorbell and door locks, a pair of robotic vacuum cleaners, a smart irrigation system and a robotic lawn mower.

-Of course, we could throw in a $6,000 smart fridge and a $2,000 Peloton smart exercise bike, plus other items like a smart bathroom scale, media streaming sticks on every television, and even more impressive lighting systems - not to mention a house-wide Sonos system.
+Of course, we could throw in a $6,000 smart fridge and a $2,000 Peloton smart exercise bike too, plus other items like a smart bathroom scale, media streaming sticks on every television, and even more impressive lighting systems – not to mention a huge TV and house-wide Sonos system.
 But we hope this has given you a flavor for what costs are involved in making an entire house smarter.

 MyQ Smart Garage Door Opener Chamberlain MYQ-G0301 & Chamberlain Group myQ Smart Garage Hub Add-on Door Sensor MYQ-G0302 (Works with MYQ-G0301 and 821LMB Only)